 A Review of Costco Optical

-The Costco Vision Center review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
+The Costco Vision Center and glasses review below was completed by Vicki, co-founder of Women Who Money and Women’s Money Talk.
 She recently used a Costco Optical Center for an eye exam and four new pairs of glasses.